amigazen/unsui/README.md

 ### Shell commands - The _koans_ (公案)

-**The Tools of Insight**: A complete set of the most common commands found on Unix-like systems, that are Amiga native on the inside and POSIX compatible on the outside, all _koan_ commands simultaneously support both getopts and ReadArgs style command arguments, and running from both the AmigaShell or _shami_ sh shell.
+**The Tools of Enlightenment**: A complete set of the most common commands found on Unix-like systems, that are Amiga native on the inside and POSIX compatible on the outside, all _koan_ commands simultaneously support both getopts and ReadArgs style command arguments, and running from both the AmigaShell or _shami_ sh shell.

 In zen buddhism, a _koan_ (公案) is a riddle used to break through conventional thinking.
 Mastering the cryptic but powerful POSIX commands is a similar journey.
 Each tool is a practical puzzle that, once solved, grants deeper understanding and control over the system.
 In many cases simply creating an Amiga port is a _koan_ in itself.